Trapped state at a dislocation in a weak magnetomechanical topological insulator: Acknowledgments

 \section{Acknowledgments}

-We acknowledge funding support from the National Science Foundation Emerging Frontiers in Research and Innovation NewLAW program (grant EFMA-1641084), and Office of Naval Research Director of Research Early Career Grant (grant N00014-16-1-2830).
+We acknowledge funding support from the National Science Foundation Emerging Frontiers in Research and Innovation NewLAW program (grant EFMA-1641084), the Office of Naval Research Director of Research Early Career Grant (grant N00014-16-1-2830) and Multidisciplinary University Research Initiative (grant N00014-20-1-2325).
 This work was supported in part by the Zuckerman STEM Leadership Program.